MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 <img src="file:///E:/tempBig/ShieldNetAdaptor/report/report-sn%20organization.svg" title="" alt="" data-align="center">

 The entry point of the whole application is the `main()` function of file `daemon.py`.
 The function, first, implements a general logger for processes and functions usable globally: the log file will contain useful information regarding the status and possible errors during the computation of *all* components of SN.
-At this point the boot sequence can begin.
+At this point, the boot sequence can begin.

 SNC is a static set of customizable firewall rules that are executed in sequence from `iptables` folder files: rules are read and applied to iptables.
 It is recommended to apply at least the basic set of rules, but the user can choose in `config.py` whatever level of protection he wishes (please refer to the ShieldNet Classic dedicated section), even disable firewall based shield completely.